 Blended Learning Transformation

-Redesign courses for blended delivery
+Redesign courses for blended/hybrid delivery

-Faculty members who want to redesign their course for delivery in a blended modality can take advantage of the BlendLT program and resources.
 Through a series of engagement opportunities, BlendLT supports faculty through the course redesign process in a number of ways.

 The program includes three key elements to support faculty: